-OneGovernment is the only solution in the marketplace designed specifically for government departments and encompasses Financials, Supply Chain, Enterprise Budgeting, Business Intelligence (BI) and Contract Management.
+OneGovernment is the only SaaS solution in the marketplace designed specifically for government departments and encompasses Financials, Supply Chain, Enterprise Budgeting, Business Intelligence (BI) and Contract Management.
 It was built in partnership with TechnologyOne’s large customer base across all levels of government.

 Bridgette Hickey, Principal Financial Advisor, explains “The fact that TechnologyOne is very well represented in Central Government was a positive.
 OneGovernment provides us with a simple platform should a directive be issued to share back-office functions.”

 Key business systems LINZ use such as Landonline have been integrated into OneGovernment via TechnologyOne’s Extract, Transform and Load (ETL) module.
 Users can now access financial information from their desktops, meet departmental budgeting and forecasting requirements, and also drill down to transactions including scanned attachments such as accounts payable invoices.